How To Improve As Red Mage — Endwalker 6.4

 Overvaluing Verfire or Verstone Procs

 Using our procs well is an important part of playing Red Mage optimally.
 However, many players overrate procs due to their prominence on our user interface.
-Overwriting or ignoringor procs is not ideal, but the cost of losing GCD uptime, overcapping Mana, drifting our melee combo out of raid buffs, or misaligning oGCDs from poor and usage is often significantly more punishing.
+Overwriting or ignoring Verfire or Verstone procs is not ideal, but the cost of losing GCD uptime, overcapping Mana, drifting our melee combo out of raid buffs, or misaligning oGCDs from poor Acceleration and Swiftcast usage is often significantly more punishing.

 Always Using Melee Combos Immediately